Nasa Struggles Fix Failure Telescope Computer

 Finally, sometimes the problems with the telescope can be fixed from Earth, without sending any astronauts or spacecraft up to it.
 This is what was done in 2013, when one of the telescope’s batteries failed.

-See also Nasa Struggles Telescope Computer
+See also Nasa Hubble Telescope Computer

 All of these methods have been used to fix problems with the Hubble Space Telescope.